 I have always known, even as a child, that (when ‘I grew up’) I wanted to help people.
 I have always believed in people.
-I believe that each person has unique gifts and strengths and I am dedicated to helping each person discover and embrace those strengths and empowering them with the practical tools to actualize those strengths in the world.
-I have also always been fascinated by relationships and learning about how to create great, healthy, and long-lasting relationships with either our significant others, our parents, our friends, and our children.
+I believe that each person has unique gifts and strengths and I am dedicated to helping each person discover and embrace those strengths and empowering them with the practical tools to actualize those strengths in the world with confidence and direction.
+I have also always been fascinated by relationships and learning about how to create great, healthy, and long-lasting relationships.

 I began my journey into learning about human nature and personal development in college, and received my Bachelor of Arts Degree in Psychology from Brooklyn College, City University of New York.
 I had an excellent educational experience in college and worked diligently studying the different subjects I so enjoyed learning more about.
 I was humbled when I learned that I was inducted into Phi Beta Kappa Honor’s Society, an honor one has to be nominated for by one’s academic professors, upon graduation.

 After college, I was torn between either continuing my education in psychology or exploring the world of social work.
 Knowing myself and my desire to get my hands ‘dirty’ and do some ‘in the trenches’ work right away, I chose to pursue a Masters Degree in Social Work.
 I was happy with my choice (it was a good one for me) and I received my Masters Degree in Social Work from Columbia University where I concentrated in counseling, research, and program development for families and children.